AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 Tools to convert the value format
 ---------------------------------

 There are many tools online that can do the job.
-Just simply google "URL Encoder", and you can encode/convert the special character to the correct format.
+Just simply google **"URL Encoder"**, and you can encode/convert the special character to the correct format.

 How Does Aviatrix REST API Work